t-lm/statdocs/docs/gs_web.md

 - Values with decimal separator as a point
 - Each observation is on one line (date, observation)
 - Date and observations must be split by either "," or ";" or a tab

+#### Observation-level metadata

+You can add text metadata at observation level.
+To do so, add the metadata value after the value.

+If you choose to add metadata to an observation, you will need to add a metadata field to all observations.
+This field can be empty ("") but will need to exist

 ### Adding authorisations